Volunteers are essential to our success!

 - You can be surrounded by and learn to care for unique and endangered heritage breed farm animals.

 - You can celebrate being part of an energetic, cohesive team and offer your gifts in your own special way.

-New Volunteers: Please WAIT to sign up until you receive an email from Fuzzy Faces confirming you have been added to our database as a volunteer.
-Remember to always wear closed toed, well-fitting shoes when coming to the farm and to bring a pair of gloves in case you need them.
+Please scroll down for the application to tell us about your interests and availability.
+You will receive an email response within 72 hours so please be patient if you don't hear back right away.
+Once you are confirmed to start helping, please remember to always wear closed toed, well-fitting shoes when coming to the refuge and to bring a pair of gloves in case you need them.

 Equine Therapy Volunteering

 Please only commit to the Equine Therapy Sessions that you are 100% sure that you can attend.
 Remember, the success of these sessions depends on everyone showing up to help.
 If something unexpected happens, please let Jennie know as soon as possible.
 Jennie is our PATH Certified instructor and manages the volunteers for this program.
 Please contact her directly to discuss training for volunteer opportunities by visiting https://fuzzyfacesrefuge.org/programs/therapeutic-riding/.

 For Equine Therapy Volunteering, each 45 minute session (private or semi-private) is conducted in a large outdoor arena.
 Trails will be available for students soon.
 Some sessions may be unmounted and focus on grooming or tack.
 We group the sessions into six-week blocks with a week off in between.
 All major holidays are observed.
 Classes run Monday through Friday afternoons with most sessions at 4, 5 and 6 PM.

 Animal Care opportunities take place in the morning and evening.
 Spaces for volunteering are limited to ensure the best experience for everyone.
 New volunteers will have an opportunity to train and learn at their own pace.
 Training sessions are scheduled once an application with volunteer availability has been submitted and approved.